 The Fine Line between Instinct, Advice and Fact

 Before diving into specific medical indications and coffee’s components, I want to start off by repeating something that I’ve mentioned when talking about the difference between robusta and arabica:

-Most the war of words over coffee’s health benefits (or lack thereof) is based on gut feel.
+Most of the war of words over coffee’s health benefits (or lack thereof) is based on gut feel.
 Literally.